If you are thinking about applying to Lincoln University, there is no application fee, which means it is free to apply.

-Transfer student admissions is slightly difficult.
-For applicants who are not residents of Missouri, getting into Lincoln University is slightly difficult.
+For applicants who are not residents of Missouri, getting into Lincoln University is not difficult.

 Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college determines which factors are given the most weight when choose which applicants to admit, and which to deny.
-When creating your list of schools to apply to, you may want to consider your strengthsand any possible weaknesses in your application, and choose schools that prioritize the areas where you shine.
+Each college decides which factors are given the most weight in the admissions process.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that put the most emphasis on the areas where you stand out.

 |Rigor of Secondary School Record||Considered|

 Make sure to check with Lincoln University for more information on admission factors.

 To apply to Lincoln University, all applicants must submit the following items.
 Check with Lincoln University's admissions department to confirm all application materials and requirements.

 |Minimum High School GPA (On 4.0 Scale)||2|